 This year I have completed the Bloomberg Market Concepts (BMC) as part of my assessment and participated in numerous interview skills workshops and mock assessments.

 The Employability and Careers Centre offers amazing opportunities to network, boost your interview and interpersonal skills and get a first-hand idea of what future employers may ask from you.
 After my studies, I plan to apply to graduate schemes in the UK and put the skills I’ve cultivated during these sessions to use.

 Life at Surrey is good.
 There are several different societies through which students can find others with who they share mutual interests.
-No matter what your age, nationality, background, political ideology etc, the inclusive nature of Surrey makes you feel like you are part of a community.
+No matter what your age, nationality, background, or political ideology might be, the inclusive nature of Surrey makes you feel part of a community.
 Additionally, the University offers a variety of Student Support facilities like the Hive, which aids students at every step of the way.
 I love the diversity of the people at Surrey.
 Everyone is treated equally, and all people can find others they feel comfortable around.